battesonb/trees.js/README.md

 svg.drawTree(root, options)

 //options:
 anchor: 'none'            // Sets which nodes move with the current node.
 Options are 'children', 'descendents', 'none'.
+cornerRadius: 2           // Sets the corner radius of the nodes in the given tree.
 fill: '#BBDDFF'           // The fill color of a regular node.
 lineStroke: stroke        // The edge/line stroke colour.
 lineType: 'line'          // The type of edge/line.
 Options are 'bezier', 'line'.
 rootFill: '#FF6666'       // The fill color of the root node.
 rootStroke: '#DD2222'     // The stroke color of the root node.
+selectedFill: '#33DD33'   // The fill color of the selected node.
+selectedStroke: '#11BB11' // The stroke color of the selected node.
 stroke: '#6688BB'         // The stroke color of a regular node.

 ```